NaokiHori/SimpleTCSolver/docs/source/equation/nusselt/torque.rst

 Torque
 ######

-I consider to integrate the momentum equation in the azimuthal direction after :math:`r` is multiplied.
+I consider to integrate the momentum equation in the azimuthal direction in the whole volume after :math:`r` is multiplied.

-Advective terms are dropped for simplicity, and the diffusive terms yield
+Advective terms are dropped, since they vanish because of the impermeable and the periodic boundary conditions.

+The diffusive terms yield

 .. math::

-   \int \int
+   \int \int \int
    \mu
    \left\{
       \der{}{\vr} \left(